*NOTE: GPS FILE USERS*

-UPDATE: Available food will be granola bars, fig bars and GU energy products, all packaged.
+UPDATE: Available food will be granola bars, fig bars and GU energy products.
 Hydration will be water and GU hydration.
 Please plan to stop and open your hydration pack or bottle to allow contactless filling from a volunteer.

 There will be H-frames with a white background, black print and directional arrows along the 99er course.
 Pink ribbons will be visible along the course for reference.